Mary Karr: Personal life

 Karr was married to poet Michael Milburn for 13 years.
-At some point, she had a relationship with author David Foster Wallace.
-Karr spoke out about Wallace's abusive behaviour, which included years of stalking, throwing a coffee table at her, and harassing her five-year-old son.
+Some time after their divorce, she began dating author David Foster Wallace, whose alleged abusive behavior toward Karr—which included throwing a coffee table at her and harassing her five-year-old son—is documented in his 2012 biography.

-Although a convert to Catholicism, Karr supports views that are at odds with Catholic Church teaching: on abortion she is pro-choice, and she has spoken in favor of women's ordination to the priesthood.
-Karr has described herself as a feminist since age 12.
+Although she has converted to Catholicism, Karr has some views at odds with those of the Catholic Church, such as supporting abortion rights, and has advocated for women's ordination to the priesthood.
+She has described herself as a feminist since the age of 12.